ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/query.md

 ### Parsing file paths

-In case you select a table which stores files, the returned value will have `{filedir_` in front of the file names.
+In case you select a table which stores files, the returned value will look like `{file:XX:url}` or have `{filedir_` in front of the file names (when File Manager is in Compatibility mode).
 To parse them, enable the `parse_files` parameter:

 ```html
 {exp:query sql="SELECT col_id_1 AS src, col_id_5 AS description